promo-62/Projet_Mur_Vegetal/Raspberry_LoRa/Projet/README.md

 # Maintenance

-In order for the protocol code to adapt to new versions of protocol tram and new parameters added or deleted, the administrator need to check that the configuration Config.json have adequate adaptation.
+In order for the protocol code to adapt to new frame versions and new parameters added or deleted, the administrator need to check that the configuration Config.json have adequate adaptation.
 The file is divided in 3 arrays :
 - An array ”Header”, it will contain all header formats possible that a sensor can send.

 - An array ”Header_Response”, it will contain all header formats possible that a sensor can receive.